What we collect, what we don’t.

 Third parties, named.

-Creating or verifying a proof necessarily contacts the public Bitcoin SV network.
+Creating or verifying a proof necessarily contacts the public ledger.
 Here is who sees what:

-whatsonchain.comfor the chain-side lookup.
-When you click that link or run the verifier, your browser makes a request directly to the explorer.
-Satsignal does not mediate that request.
-You can substitute any other BSV explorer or run your own node. - BSV broadcasters and chain queries (server-side)
+whatsonchain.comfor the chain-side lookup; the verifier itself reads the anchor transaction from WhatsOnChain, with a Bitails fallback.
+Either way your browser makes the request directly to the explorer — Satsignal does not mediate it.
+For a manual check you can use any other block explorer or run your own node. - Ledger broadcasters and chain queries (server-side)

-- To anchor a proof on chain, our server contacts BSV broadcasters (ARC) and a public ElectrumX node for UTXO lookups.
+- To anchor a proof on the public ledger, our server contacts broadcast and chain-query infrastructure.
 These contacts carry the operator-side transaction, not your file or any personal data of yours.

-- Caddy fronts the site with TLS certificates issued by Let’s Encrypt.
+- The site is served over HTTPS with certificates from a standard certificate authority.
 Certificate issuance is an automated process that does not involve your file or your identity.

 - Nobody else

-- No analytics, no advertising networks, no third-party
+- No analytics, no advertising networks, and no third-party

-JavaScript at runtime.
-Every script the page loads is vendored at
+other script the pages load is vendored at

 /static/and SRI-pinned — full list on the security page.